andarkrc/SDA-Tema3/README.md

 	To implement the social media app, we decided to go with 2 graphs (1 for users and 1 for posts).
-	We also needed a way to integrate the ID system used by the checker with the ID system used by the graphs, so we just used another 2 hashmaps. there was also a need for an ID counter for the posts, as their ID's shouldn't be reused.
+	We also needed a way to integrate the ID system used by the checker with the ID system used by the graphs, so we just used 2 hashmaps.
+There was also a need for an ID counter for the posts, as their ID's shouldn't be reused.
 The final struct looks like this:
 	```C
 	struct app_wrapper_t {